smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###November
 Focus is still on testing (when there is time to work on the RIF).

+######10 November
+* (Finally) starting to work on porting Peter's super-complicated test harness code from pgsql to T-SQL.

+######9 November
+* Returning to the automated testing issue.
+I compared what Peter has set up for Postgres with the existing SQL Server automated testing tools.
+I don't see any SQLS Server tools that would not require explicitly hard-coding every test case, and we don't want that.

 ###October
 Not much time spent on the RIF this month.
 I started to set up the standard test harness to enable systematic testing and comparison with the Postgres build.